open-cluster-management-io/ocm/solutions/argocd-agent/README.md

 argocd-server-85db89dd5-qbgsm                       1/1     Running   0          31s
 ```

+This may take a few minutes to complete.

 ### Deploy OCM Argo CD AddOn on the Hub Cluster

 Deploy the OCM Argo CD AddOn on the hub cluster.